 Use it up

 - Search online for ways to use up food in your fridge.
-Turn your vegetables into soup; your fruit into smoothies.
+Use extra vegetables from stir-fry for soups, or leftover fruits from desserts for smoothies.

 - Serve kids smaller portions to start.
 You can always offer seconds.

 - Involve kids in the kitchen.
 They are more likely to eat what you serve.